check-spelling-sandbox/materialize/doc/developer/design/20230829_topk_size_hint.md

 ### Different hinting strategies

-Two main categories of approches were discussed to solve the problem:
+Two main categories of approaches were discussed to solve the problem:

 1. *Hints are about semantic properties:* If the user informs us of an `EXPECTED GROUP COUNT`, this hint could transcend the configuration of top-k operators.
 It could be used for